konvajs/konva/README.md

 </script>
 ```

+# Browsers support

+Konva works in all modern mobile and desktop browsers.
+A browser need to be capable to run javascript code from ES2015 spec.
+For older browsers you may need polyfills for missing functions.

+At the current moment `Konva` doesn't work in IE11 directly.
+To make it work you just need to provide some polyfills such as `Array.prototype.find`, `String.prototype.trimLeft` and `String.prototype.trimRight`.

 # Loading and installing Konva

 Konva supports UMD loading.
 So you can use all possible variants to load the framework into your project: